What Happens if There’s a Change in my Employer’s Personal Circumstances?

 If a PA employer chooses a different SDS Option

-The employer moves to a different area
+The person being supported moves to a different area

 Where an employer becomes ill and is unable to continue as an employer

 There may be a situation where the PA employer becomes ill and is unable to continue to manage their PAs effectively, even with the support of other people.
-If this was the case, it might be possible to find someone else to take on the role of the PA employer, such as another family member or friend.
-In the case of an employers capacity diminishing, it may require another person to have the legal authority to manage that person’s financial and welfare needs.
+If this is the case, it might be possible to find someone else to take on the role of the PA employer, such as another family member or friend.
+In the case of an employer’s capacity diminishing, it may require another person to have the legal authority to manage that person’s financial and welfare needs.
 They might therefore need to apply for Financial and/or Welfare Guardianship.
-This person may then become the PAs employer, which would require a change to the contract of employment.
+This person may then become the PA’s employer, which would require a change to the contract of employment.

 Next steps